neontuna/neontuna.com/_posts/2016-08-16-archiving-autotask.md

 The bigger problem was new lines in the data.
 A lot our tickets and internal notes contain new line characters.
 This is obviously no problem when the data is in a proper DBMS but a CSV file doesn't handle newlines very well.
 BCP can technically terminate a record using anything you like,  ▓ for instance, or maybe ╣.
 However, Excel and [Ron's Editor][3] (seriously awesome if you deal with a lot of CSVs) don't like this, they expect new lines to terminate records.
 Officially CSV is supposed to support new lines in the data but I've never been able to figure out.

-At this point I was starting to have flashbacks to another large data migration involving CSVs and hunting for line breaks and other characters for way longer than I cared to.
+At this point I was starting to have flashbacks to another large data migration involving CSVs and hunting for line breaks and other naughty characters.
 So I decided to rethink my method.
 If the goal is to go from one SQL DB to another, why even bother with the intermediary step?
 In particular risking data loss with CSV mangling something.
 Surely others have done this, maybe there's even some sort of neato open source tool for the job...

 ### Exporting, second time's the charm